spiceai/docs/spiceaidocs/docs/data-connectors/ftp.md

     The connection to FTP can be configured by providing the following params:

-    - `file_format`: Specifies the requested file format.
-Required if `from` is a folder path or doesn't have a file extension.
+    - `file_format`: Specifies the data file format.
+Required if the format cannot be inferred by from the `from` path.
       - `parquet`: Parquet file format.
       - `csv`: CSV file format.
     - `ftp_port`: Optional, specifies the port of the FTP server.
 Default is 21.
 E.g. `ftp_port: 21`